michel1991/ocp-java-11/modulars/md/README.md

 Finally, option F is incorrect because “write once, run anywhere” is a core benefit of Java independent of modules.

-#### Which is a benefit of ServiceLoader?
-*  A. It allows you to add functionality without recompiling the application.
-*  B. It allows you to load a service written in C++.
-*  C. It is an interface.
-*  D. When implementing a service, it references the ServiceLoader.

-Option A is correct because ServiceLoader allows you to make your application extensible.
-A service can be added without recompiling the entire application.
-It is a class, but the service provider implementation does not reference it, making options C and D incorrect.
-Option B is not a feature of Java.

 ##### Imagine you are working with another team to build an application.
 ##### You are developing code that uses a class that the other team has not finished writing yet.